cellml/libcellml/docs/dev_contribution.rst

-..
-Contribution documentation for libCellML
+.. _dev_contribution:

 ============
 Contributing
 ============

 This document covers the process to follow for getting your changes into the :term:`prime repository`.
-While there are many types of contribution, this section focuses on contributions made through `GitHub <https://github.com/>`_ and `Git <https://git-scm.com/>`_, or in other words assets that are managed using the version control system.
+While there are many types of contribution, this section focuses on contributions made through :github:`GitHub<>` and :git:`Git<>` , or in other words assets that are managed using the version control system.
-It is assumed that :doc:`Setup <dev_setup>` and :doc:`Building <dev_building>` have already been read and followed.
+It is assumed that :ref:`Setup <dev_setup>` and :ref:`Building <dev_building>` have already been read and followed.

 .. contents::

 Overview
 ========

-For any body of work intended for the :term:`prime repository` start with a `GitHub <https://github.com/>`_ issue.
+For any body of work intended for the :term:`prime repository` start with a Github issue.
 The issue can be used to discuss the topic and clarify any problems related to it.
 Once progress has been made towards addressing the issue, a pull request is created that references the issue.

 Reviewers provide feedback on the changes by adding comments to the pull request or associated commits.
-The `Buildbot <https://buildbot.net/>`_ ``build/test`` procedure will run each time changes are pushed to the pull request's branch, and the results are displayed in the pull request view.
+The :buildbot:`Buildbot<>` ``build/test`` procedure will run each time changes are pushed to the pull request's branch, and the results are displayed in the pull request view.

 Once all the changes and reviews are complete, one of the :term:`prime repository` owners will merge the pull request into the prime repository, onto the ``develop`` branch.